 The FT-891 is a full-featured radio.
 For its size, you give up full-size rig control and display.
 In actual operation, it's like going old school when I was first a ham.
 The Kenwood 520, Heath Kits, and other radios of the day lacked all of today's features, but we made loads of contacts.
 The FT-891 is a better all-around radio; you must remember what it was designed for, and I'm happy.

 I've read the Yaesu manual multiple times and purchased a copy of Andrew Barron's excellent "The Radio Today guide to the Yaesu FTDX-101".
 To understand this radio and its features, you must study it and become familiar with the intended operation from the manufacturer's point of view.
-You must also be willing to go beyond the initial "out of the box" experience.
+You must also be willing to go beyond the initial "out of the box" experience for ham radio.

 What you have here is a complicated electronic device with advanced radio art.
 I forced myself to think differently when approaching the interface and capabilities.
 I've owned an FT-1000D, FT-990, and FT-950.
 I've used a K3S and 7610 extensively as well.
 You need to use more critical thinking to approach the FTDX-101 the same way as these other radios.
 I'm a broadcast engineer and long ago realized that Japanese engineering in broadcast equipment required me to think more like a Japanese engineer.
 Yaesu falls into this innovative universe and has met my expectations of excellence.